From: To:

 R: In FoxPro/DBase format data of memo fields is stores in separate file.
 It is expected that the corresponding memo file is in the same folder as .dbf file and has the same name with one of the following extensions: .dbt, .fpt, .smt.
 Make sure there is the appropriate memo file in the same folder where .dbf file is located.
 Copy it from another folder if necessary.

-R: If you need to remove DBF-to-MSSQL product from your computer, you can use "Add or Remove Programs" option in the Windows Control Panel.
+R: If you need to remove DBF to SQL Server converter from your computer, you can use "Add or Remove Programs" option in the Windows Control Panel.

-If you came across some other kind of problem while using DBF-to-MSSQL converter, please contact our support service.
+If you came across some other kind of problem while using DBF to SQL Server converter, please contact our support service.